fixate/feathers-stripe-webhooks/README.md

     // Handles customer.created event
     created({ object, event, app }) {
       // Handle webhook
-    },
+      // NOTE: Whatever you return will be returned as a response to stripe.
+      // If you return undefined feathers will 404 and the hook will fail },
+    updated({ object, event, app }) {
+      return new Promise(....); // Return promises
+    }
   },
   invoice: {
     // Handles invoice.created event